Our Services and Eligibility Information

 - Routine laboratory testing.
 Other laboratory tests and all x-rays are referred into the community and payment is the student's responsibility.

-- Allergy desensitization service is provided off campus by local Ear, Nose, and Throat Specialist, Dr. Sbaih.
-His address is 86 W. Oneida St., Oswego (near Oswego Hospital).
-Call 315-342-4150 for appointment.
-Billing is directly with Dr. Sbaih.
+- Allergy desensitization service is provided off campus by Lakeside ENT, Dr's Pence and Groch, 349-5828.
+Billing is direct with the practice.
 Check with your insurance carrier regarding coverage.

-- Men's and women's health care.
+- Men's and women's reproductive health care.
 HIV and STD testing are offered.

 - Quality condoms at a reasonable cost.